 In March 2019, the Government of New Brunswick adopted enabling legislation to provide authority under the Local Governance Act to permit municipalities to establish and collect a Tourism Accommodation Levy.

-By-Law 19-06, A By-Law Related to a Tourism Accommodation Levy in the Town of Saint Andrews was enacted as of April 1st, 2020.
-All hotels, motels, bed and breakfasts, Airbnb’s, cottages, resorts, campgrounds, and other short-term rental properties will be subject to this levy and must register with the Town of Saint Andrews.
+By-Law 23-01, A By-Law Related to a Tourism Accommodation Levy in the Town of Saint Andrews was enacted on April 17th, 2023.
+All hotels, motels, bed and breakfasts, Airbnb’s, cottages, resorts, campgrounds, and other short-term rental properties in Bayside, Chamcook, and Saint Andrews will be subject to this levy and must register with the Town of Saint Andrews.
 A short-term rental refers to any premises operated to provide, for remuneration, temperate sleeping accommodations for the public for a continuous period not exceeding 31 days.

-In order to prepare for this levy, the Town of Saint Andrews has assembled forms to facilitate the transition for accommodation operators.
 The Town of Saint Andrews will be setting-up, through a registration process, an account with each operator in order to collect and manage the levy.
-Operators are required to fill-out the registration form and submit back to the Town no later than June 1, 2020.
+Operators are required to fill-out the registration form and submit back to the Town no later than March 31st each year.

 Registration and Reporting

 Payment to the Town of Saint Andrews.
 Remittance of the Tourism Accommodation Levy will be reported and showing:

 - The amount of levy imposed on the purchase.